-MIDC Grant Manual - page 39
+MIDC Grant Manual - page 40

-Approved compliance plans addressed each standard individually, and reporting should track compliance with the standards according to the plan.
+Approved compliance plans addressed each standard individually, and rReporting should tracks compliance with the standards as set forth in according to the approved plan.
 The progress report will mirror this approach and collect information regarding new case filings and compliance with MIDC Standards as set forth in the approved plan.
+Some data is reported as system-wide totals, while other data is reported for each court within the funding unit.